 The length of a mechanical aptitude test may vary, but most tests are less than 30 minutes in length, and typically ask less than 70 questions.

-The reason that these tests are often very short is for two reasons.
-First, an employer does not want to overly stress job applicants with a long and tiresome test.
+The reason that these tests are often concise is for two reasons.
+First, an employer does not want to stress job applicants with a long and tiresome test.
 Instead, an employer wants to quickly gain an understanding of how you think with mechanical problems.
-In addition, long tests tend to fatigue you, and that will result in your final score being less accurate.
-Short tests are more accurate, and waste less of both you and your future employer's time and money.
+Also, long tests tend to fatigue you, and that will result in your final score being less accurate.
+Short tests are more accurate and waste less of both you and your future employer's time and money.

 There are several things that you can do to prepare for a mechanical aptitude test.
-First, you should make sure that you understand how basic mechanical concepts work.
-Understanding how gears, pulleys, and levers work in machines is absolutely critical.
-In addition, you should also understand how basic laws of physics, such as aerodynamic drag, operate.
-You will be asked on any test to find weak areas in a machine, or to determine how the law of gravity will affect certain items.
+First, you should make sure that you understand how fundamental mechanical concepts work.
+Understanding how gears, pulleys, and levers work in machines is critical.
+Also, you should even understand how fundamental laws of physics, such as aerodynamic drag, operate.
+You will be asked on any test to find weak areas in a machine or to determine how the law of gravity will affect specific items.

 In addition to understanding basic mechanical laws and rules, you should also get plenty of rest the night before the test.
 Although mechanical testing is relatively short, the stress of a test lying between you and your career can become quite fatiguing.

-Also, be sure you eat a good breakfast the morning before the test is given to you, even if you do not normally eat breakfast.
-A good breakfast will give you the needed energy to think quickly, and finish as many questions as possible within the test time period.
+Also, be sure you eat a good breakfast the morning before the test is given to you, even if you avoid that in routine.
+A good breakfast will provide you with the needed energy to think quickly and finish as many questions as possible within the test period.

 Now that you know what to expect in a mechanical aptitude test, you will be more prepared for the possibility of your employer requiring you to take a test.
 There are many mechanical aptitude tests available on the Internet that will give you a better understanding of how mechanical concepts are applied in machines, many of which will tell you the correct answers for common question examples.